-If your shares are held by a broker on your behalf (that is, in "street name"), and you do not instruct the broker as to how to vote these shares on Proposals 1, 2 or 4, the broker may not exercise discretion to vote for or against Proposals 1, 2 and 4.
+If your shares are held by a broker on your behalf (that is, in "street name"), and you do not instruct the broker as to how to vote these shares on Proposals 1 or 3, the broker may not exercise discretion to vote for or against Proposals 1 or 3.
 This would be a "broker non-vote" and these shares will not be counted as having been voted on the applicable proposal.
-With respect to Proposal 3, the broker may exercise its discretion to vote for or against that proposal in the absence of your instruction.
+With respect to Proposal 2, the broker may exercise its discretion to vote for or against that proposal in the absence of your instruction.
 Please instruct your bank or broker so your vote can be counted.

-What is the effect of the advisory vote on Proposal 4?
+What is the effect of the advisory vote on Proposals 4 and 5?

-Proposal 4 ("Say on Pay") is an advisory vote.
-This means that while we ask stockholders to approve resolutions regarding this proposal, this is not an action that requires stockholder approval.
+Proposal 4 ("Say on Pay") and Proposal 5 ("Say on Frequency") are advisory votes.
+This means that while we ask stockholders to approve resolutions regarding these proposals, these are not actions that require stockholder approval.
 If a majority of votes are cast "FOR" the Say on Pay proposal, we will consider the proposal to be approved.
-Although the advisory vote on this proposal is non-binding, our Board and its compensation committee will review the results of the vote and take them into account in making determinations concerning executive compensation.
+For the Say on Frequency proposal, we will consider that the stockholders have recommended whichever option (one, two or three years) that receives the greatest number of votes cast.
+Although the advisory vote on these proposals are non-binding, our Board and its compensation committee will review the results of the vote and take them into account in making determinations concerning executive compensation and the frequency of such advisory votes.